-Plaintiff required and incurred and will continue to require and incur expenses in connection with medical treatment as a result of these injuries.
+Plaintiff suffering bone demineralization.
+Plaintiff Marcus Crumble required and incurred and will continue to require and incur expenses in connection with medical treatment as a result of these injuries.
 Plaintiff has endured and will continue to endure pain, suffering, mental anguish, and loss of enjoyment of life as a result of his injuries, has suffered lost earnings and/or a loss of earning capacity, and other injuries and damages to be proven at trial.